-E. Anticipated Term of Contract and Available Funding
+J. Anticipated Term of Contract and Available Funding

-The SFWIB anticipates executing a contract(s) with successful Youth Services respondent(s) for the period of July1, 2022 through June 30, 2025.
-The SFWIB reserves the right to renew the contract(s) for one (1) additional one-year period contingent upon the successful respondent(s) meeting the SFWIB's contractual requirements.
-Such renewal(s) shall be at the sole discretion of the SFWIB, and shall be subject to the availability of funds.
-Any renewal(s) shall be in writing and shall be subject to the same terms and conditions as set forth in the initial contract, including any amendments.
+The SFWIB anticipates executing a contract(s) with successful Youth Services respondent(s) for the period of July1, 2025 through June 30, 2028.
+The SFWIB reserves the right to modify the contract at the end of each one year period subject to the availability of funds.
+Any renewal(s)/modifications shall be in writing and shall be subject to the same terms and conditions as set forth in the initial contract, including any amendments.

 The total estimated award for any contract resulting from this RFP is subject to the availability of funds.

-Successful Youth services respondents to this RFP will deliver the solicited Youth services to WIOA eligible connected and/or disconnected opportunity youth, ages 14-24, as defined by the

-WIOA Section 129(a)(1)(B) and Section 129(a)(1)(C).
+Successful Youth services respondents to this RFP will deliver the solicited Youth services to WIOA eligible connected youth, ages 14-21, as defined by the WIOA Section 129(a)(1)(B) and Section 129(a)(1)(C).